Next CESCA Seminar is on April 25 (Friday)

 His research interests include three-phase AC system impedance measurement, three-phase AC system small signal stability analysis, high-frequency high-density converter design.

 Automated Fault Explanation for Software Regression Testing

-Professor Zijiang (James) Yang, from the CS Department, Western Michigan University
+Professor Zijiang (James) Yang, Computer Science Department, Western Michigan University

 2:30pm - 3:30pm on May 2, 2014 (Friday) at Lavery Hall 320